 Our clinical observership programme is well-established and many international universities and postgraduate institutions send students, trainees and clinicians every year to gain a unique and valuable experience working at our hospitals.

 Applicants without General Medical Council registration have the opportunity to apply for the clinical observership programme.
-The duration of this programme can vary depending on the applicant's development goals and Trust availability.
+The duration of this programme can vary depending on the applicant's development goals and hospitals availability.

 The programme offers training clinicians the opportunity to take part in observation or practice experiences in clinical care.
 It is tailored to help build the observer’s experience in line with personal learning objectives.

 All observerships require full supervision.
 When supervised the training observer will be able to:

 - contribute to the examination of a patient and the discussion on diagnosis